simensen/fig-leaf/transform-logical-paths.md

 fully qualified logical path into a path that MAY exist in the file system.
 To do so, implementations:

-- MUST append a logical separator to the logical path prefix when one is not present,
+- If the logical path prefix does not end in a logical separator, the implementation MUST append one.

-- MUST append a director separator to the directory path prefix when one is not present,
+- If the directory path prefix does not end in a directory separator, the implementation MUST append one.

 - MUST replace the logical path prefix in the fully qualified logical path with the directory path prefix, and